cashpw/notes.cashpw.com/content/posts/danskinianCostDoingBusiness2022.md

 ## Summary {#summary}

 White people -- both those who profess to be non-racist and otherwise -- tend to view racism as "tolerable" or else "easy to disregard".
 It's okay to [sacrifice](https://knowyourmeme.com/memes/some-of-you-may-die) minorities in order to win.
+This applies to more than just racism and is termed the cost of doing business.

 ## Notes {#notes}